LiLabAtVT/ConSReg/README.md

 ```shell
 pip install ConSReg --no-cache-dir
 ```
-You may refer to https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html for more information about installation and usage of Anaconda.

 Alternatively, you may want to install ConSReg in development mode to be able to edit the package by yourself.
 To do so, simply `git clone` this repository and then under the directory that contains `setup.py`, type in:
 ```shell